Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Discussion

-\section{\change{Discussion}}
+\change{To investigate the effect of different parameterizations for synthetic training networks,} \change{we generated BA networks with varying number of nodes (1,000, 2,000, and 3,000) and average degrees (2, 4, and 8).
+Their performance is evaluated on six real-world datasets, as shown in Fig.~\ref{3D}.
+The results indicate that the model yields the best performance with 1,000 nodes and an average degree of 4.
+Based on these findings, we recommend this parameter as the default training setting for practical applications.}

+\section{Discussion}

-\change{In this section, we discuss the implications of the proposed model from both network science and engineering perspectives.
+In this section, we discuss the implications of the proposed model from both network science and engineering perspectives.
 First, we examine the degree distribution of the most influential nodes identified by the model, providing insights into the structural characteristics that underlie node importance.
-We then explore the model’s behavior and applicability in social networks with node attributes, highlighting its potential in more complex, attribute-rich environments.}
+We then explore the model’s behavior and applicability in \change{real-world networks with structural descriptors as node features and }social networks with node attributes, highlighting its potential in more complex, attribute-rich environments.

-\subsection{\change{Degree distribution of Top 10\% Influential Nodes}}
+\subsection{Degree distribution of top 10\% influential nodes}

 In this subsection, we analyze the degree distribution of nodes identified as important according to the predicted ranking.
 Figs.~\ref{degree distribution1}--\ref{degree distribution3} compare the degree distribution of the three networks and the corresponding influence scores of the top 10\% nodes identified by ICAN, DC, and CGNN.
 Each subfigure combines a blue histogram representing the network’s degree distribution (left $y$-axis, relative frequency) with red scatter points indicating the influence scores of individual nodes (right $y$-axis, node influence score).